BiliPrk/php_curl_func/README.md

 Still Updating: `True`
 Perfectly Adapted PHP Version: `7.4`

+> Since PHP can provide a lot of cUrl opts, I will find a way to ena all opts in later vers.
+Not all opts are currently supported.
+And adapt to all vers of PHP.

 ## Development Reasons

 In the PHP application we developed, if we use the `file_get_contents` function that comes with PHP for the part involving network requests, the scalability and efficiency R not high.
 In my recent projects, there R many parts that rely on network requests.
 I have to construct different cUrl for each of them, which is very tiring at this time!
 So I will continue to update the same cUrl function, which is convenient for myself and others!